 Forex trading is legal in Kenya as long as you trade with a CMA Licensed Forex broker.
 Forex trading is regulated in Kenya by the Capital Markets Authority (CMA).
 It is risky to trade with unlicensed brokers.

-Seven Non-Dealing Forex brokers are currently regulated by CMA in Kenya as of December 2022.
+Seven non-dealing forex brokers are currently regulated by CMA in Kenya as of December 2023.

 Many offshore and foreign brokers accept traders from Kenya, but if you want to trade Forex in Kenya, it is really important to use a local Forex broker who is regulated in Kenya.